 Mimer SoftRadio - Security Dispatch

-That makes it perfect for them to use Mimer SoftRadio, since it can be rebuilt and expanded along with the centrals needs.
-It is easy to add another radio when a new object to guard is added.
+This makes it perfect for them to use Mimer SoftRadio, since it can be rebuilt and expanded along with the centrals needs.
+It is easy to add another radio when a new object to guard is added, even if the new site uses a different type of radio system.

 Security company with several systems spread out.